Richard-Lynch/DSA_Anton/tutorials/tutorial_2.md

 9. if we are later searching for usernames that are _not_ in the table, and these have hash indices; 7, 3, 5, 1, 0 calculate the average time complexity _T_ for an _unsuccessful search_.

-10. approximate big-o style average, best, and worst complexity for the hash table. consider the table being completely empty and completely full. note that successful and unsuccesful evaluations of complexity are usually done separately (have 2 sets of best/worst/average approximations).
+10. approximate big-o style average, best, and worst complexity for the hash table. consider the table being completely empty and completely full. note that successful and unsuccessful evaluations of complexity are usually done separately (have 2 sets of best/worst/average approximations).

-11. how can we improve performance of the _worst_ unsuccesful search results in (9)?
+11. how can we improve performance of the _worst_ unsuccessful search results in (9)?
 Refer to diagram.

 12. If we later support any number of players, how (and why) might we consider modifying our hash table?
 Suggest possible changes to algorithm, type of hash table, and table size M. Is an altogether different sort of system more appropriate for very large sets of users - why?